naipotato/Replay/CONTRIBUTING.md

 - Run the application at least 1 time from Builder
 - Open a terminal in the Replay runtime in Builder, using Ctrl + Enter > "new-terminal-in-runtime" > Enter
-- Enter the command `ninja com.github.nahuelwexd.Replay-update-po`, this will generate a new file called `po/<language-code>.po`
+- Enter the command `ninja com.github.replaydev.Replay-update-po`, this will generate a new file called `po/<language-code>.po`
 - Open the file with Gtranslator, in case you don't have it installed, you can do it from [here](https://flathub.org/apps/details/org.gnome.Gtranslator).